drissi2002/Microservices-Overview/README.md

 ## Microservice Architecture
 ### Presentation
-A Microservices architecture represents a way of designing applications as a set of independently deployable services.
+A Microservices architecture represents a way of designing applications as a set of independently deployable services. <br>
 These services should preferably be organized around business skills, automatic deployment, intelligent endpoints and decentralized control of technology and data.

 ### Proposed Architecture
 - The objective of this work is to show how to create several independently deployable services that communicate with each other, using the facilities offered by Spring Cloud and Spring Boot.